 - Once you get used to shooting panos you will realize that you can shoot 360 degrees.
 Because you can, doesn’t necessarily mean that you should.
 They tend to be disorienting and defeat the purpose of seeking a more “natural” image.

-- You don’t want the camera changing setting as you rotate through your pano, so use manual focus and white balance.
+- You don’t want the camera changing settings as you rotate through your pano, so use manual focus and white balance.

 - In the beginning I used a tripod for every pano, now I nearly always use a monopod and as long as the base stays in the same place and I keep it level it works just fine.
 Plus it is easier to carry and sets up much quicker.